msfjarvis/dotfiles/packages/README.md

 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
 - [prometheus-qbittorrent-exporter] : Prometheus exporter for QBittorrent
 - [rucksack] : Simple CLI tool to watch directories and move their files to a single dumping ground
-- [toml-cli] : Simple CLI for editing and querying TOML files

 [adb-sync]: https://msfjarvis.dev/g/adb-sync
 [adbear]: https://github.com/msfjarvis/adbear